Property & Evidence Program

 All property and evidence items submitted are entered into a computer database and case research is done so final disposition of property and evidence items can be determined.
 The unit works closely with several other county agencies such as the Medical Examiner’s Office and the Florida Department of Law Enforcement Crime Lab, where evidence items are sometimes transferred for further testing/analysis.
 The unit also works with the State Attorney’s Office to testify or give depositions when required.

-Claiming Your Property
+Claiming your Property

 Property that is classified on your property receipt as “Found” or “Safekeeping” (with the exception of firearms) may be claimed by appointment at the Winter Park Police Department during the hours of 8 a.m. to 5 p.m., Monday thru Friday.